becamorin20/Group-16/docs/status.md

 Red sports indicate starting position of zombies.

 #### Baseline - Random
-Our first evaluation consisted of completely random motions by the agent.
+Our first agent consisted of completely random motions.
 We expected to see no improvement by the random moving agent as time progresses and after running the program we see that performance actually drops.
 We believe this may just be noise and that running this program with more episodes would show a more constant performance.